trinodb/trino.io/resources.md

 Qubole has been offering a managed Trino service since 2014.
-Qubole offers multiple Trino versions across multiple clouds (AWS, Azure and GCP) and maintains a regular upgrade process.
+Qubole offers multiple Trino versions across multiple clouds (AWS, Azure and Google Cloud) and maintains a regular upgrade process.
 Qubole offers 24/7 support through its support and engineering teams spread across the globe.
 Qubole hotfixes critical production issues or major issues addressed in open source community.
 Qubole